mtsoares/kubernetes-lab/Lab05/README.md

 Secrets are useful tools to hide sensitive information on Kbernetes.
 In the demoapp, the DB password is stored as an environment variable, and it can be moved to a Secret.

-In order to store a secret, you need to encode the DB password using base64 algorithm.
+In order to store a secret, you need to encode the DB password using a base64 algorithm.
 To do so, use the following command:

 ```bash
 printf '<PUT HERE THE DATABSAE PASSWORD>' | base64